 You can admire the Roman baths and several grand villas still in great condition, decorated with frescos and mosaics.
-And the Villa of the Papyri, the only surviving library from the period, is home to several important archaeological finds.
+Don't miss the Villa of the Papyri, the only surviving library from the period, which is home to several important archaeological finds.

 Getting there: Buses will bring you to the Ercolano Scavi station in 25 minutes from Naples and 40 minutes from Sorrento - from there it's a short walk to the site.

 Sure, Capri and Ischia are beautiful - but they know it, so they hike up the prices.
 But their smaller, less flashy neighbour, Procida, is just as lovely, and with 10,000 residents and few tourists, you get more of a sense that you're visiting 'the real Italy'.
 It also has affordable accommodation, making it a good base even if you also want to check out its more glamorous neighbours.

 READ MORE: How to spend a perfect 24 hours in Procida

 Walking is the best way to experience the island; head to the Abbey of St Michael at its highest point, from which you can walk down to the picturesque Corricella marina, which has plenty of waterside bars and restaurants offering views across the bay.
 Chiaia is Procida's best beach, over on the other side of the four square kilometre island.

 Get there: Ferries from either Naples or Ischia.

 Photo: Catherine Edwards/The Local